ericincloud/AWS-Resume-With-Visitor-Counter/readme.md

 ## Overview

-#### AWS-Resume-With-Visitor-Counter is a sophisticated 3-tier cloud architecture leveraging AWS services to deliver a static resume website with a visitor counter.
-This solution employs S3 for static website hosting, DynamoDB for data storage and retrieval, and API Gateway with Lambda functions for backend logic.
-Performance is optimized through Route 53 and CloudFront, while Terraform and GitHub Actions enable continuous integration and deployment (CI/CD).
-All services are deployed in the AWS US-WEST-1 region.
+#### AWS-Resume-With-Visitor-Counter is an advanced 3-tier cloud architecture that utilizes AWS services to create a static resume website with an integrated visitor counter.
+The architecture incorporates S3 for static website hosting, DynamoDB for data storage and retrieval, and API Gateway alongside Lambda functions for backend logic.
+Performance is enhanced through Route 53 and CloudFront, while Terraform and GitHub Actions facilitate continuous integration and deployment (CI/CD).
+All services are deployed in the AWS US-West-1 region.

 ![image](https://github.com/ericincloud/AWS-Resume-With-Visitor-Counter/assets/144301872/622047e4-36de-4fd3-8d94-6e6b81b57be2)

 ### NOTE: *Terraform file (main.tf) in repository.*

 ## Step 1: Terraform
 #### Deploy infrastructure with Terraform.
-The following should be created/deployed: S3 bucket with the name “ericincloud.com”, a DynamoDB table named “Visitor_Count” with Partition Key “Visitor” and Sort Key “TotalVisitors”, Lambda Functions “visitor_counter” and “retrieve_visitor_count” both with the IAM role “lambda_exec_role” granting full access to DynamoDB, and a CloudFront distribution.
+The following should be created/deployed: S3 bucket with the name “ericincloud.com” (for me), a DynamoDB table named “Visitor_Count” with Partition Key “Visitor” and Sort Key “TotalVisitors”, Lambda Functions “visitor_counter” and “retrieve_visitor_count” both with the IAM role “lambda_exec_role” granting full access to DynamoDB, and a CloudFront distribution.

 ![AWSresumetf](https://github.com/ericincloud/AWS-Resume-With-Visitor-Counter/assets/144301872/aad08ed9-feb6-47f8-9c8a-0cc6a32e1700)